mattolson/blinken/driver/README.md

 ## What is the point?

 The vision is that Bliken would be running in the background at all times, allowing for multiple people to interact, collaborate and display output on the cieling.
 This would help eliminate fragmentation between separate users.
 Any user, could utilize as little or as much of the API as they desired.
-For example, the API could be bypassed with a UDP Passthrough if they want to use Glediator for instance, or if if they wanted to write some native logic, there is an interface for them to do so.
+A user choose bypass the mixer entirely with a UDP Passthrough on a Channel, if they want to use Glediator for instance, or if if they wanted to write some native logic, there is an plugin system to accomodate the functionality.

 ## Sources?
 What?